-The Southwest Regional Library System offers seven grant programs.
+The Southwest Regional Library System offers grant programs.
 Please see the pull down menu [on this tab] for more information on each program.

 An Adovcacy Grant is available to public libraries in taxing counties and public libraries which contract for CE and one other service.
 Librarians must participate in advocacy training to receive this grant which may be used to defray the costs associated with legislative coffees and advocacy-related open houses and community cafes.